vitalab/vitalab.github.io/deep-learning/_posts/2018-08-03-ScaleEquivariance.md

 This paper shows the effect of the injection of a local scale equivariance into a CNN.
 This highlights the usefulness of allowing for a compact representation that can also learn relationships between different local scales by keeping internal scale equivariance.

-The work in three steps:
+The three mains part of this work:

 1. A convolutional filter is applied at multiple scales and only information about the maximally activating scale at each location is passed to the output.